utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 1. Select one of the following merge options:
     * **Merge changes** - Merge the changes into the parent element.
 This doesn't make any changes to the fork.
 You must have Editor access to the parent element.
     * **Merge changes and update source** - Merge the changes into the parent element.
 Any differences in the parent element are also made to the fork.
-You must have Editor access to both the parent and forked entities.
+You must have Editor access to both the parent and forked elements.
     * **Merge changes and delete source** - Merge the changes into the parent element.
 After the merge process is complete, Postman deletes the fork.
-You must have Editor access to both the parent and forked entities.
+You must have Editor access to both the parent and forked elements.

     <img src="https://assets.postman.com/postman-docs/merge-fork-options-v9.12.jpg" alt="Merge Fork Options" width="400px"/>